 In 1979 I was working for Fedco Audio Labs in Providence, RI.
-Fedco was a 24 track audio remote truck recording live concerts for release on?vinyl.
-The truck had a 22-foot box that was converted to a control room with 2 MCI 24 track recorders, an API console serial number 007 and JBL 4311 monitors.??
-Some of Fedco?s more famous recordings were Frampton Comes Alive-Peter Frampton, Mad Dogs and Englishman- Joe Cocker, Rock Of Ages-The Band and many more.
+Fedco was a 24 track audio remote truck recording live concerts for release on vinyl.
+The truck had a 22-foot box converted to a control room with 2 MCI 24 track recorders, an API console serial number 007, and JBL 4311 monitors.
+Fedco’s more famous recordings were Peter Framptons’, Frampton Comes Alive, Mad Dogs, and Englishman- Joe Cocker, Rock Of Ages-The Band, and many more.

 It was pretty hot that day – near 90 degrees as I remember.
-We were hanging around most of the day trying to figure out what was wrong and how to get the truck to the gig the next day.
-I remember hearing Poco?s song, In the Heart Of The Night on the radio 3 or 4 times that afternoon echoing through the garage.
+We hung around most of the day trying to figure out what was wrong and how to get the truck to the gig the next day.
+I remember hearing Poco’s song, In the Heart Of The Night, on the radio 3 or 4 times that afternoon, echoing through the garage.

-The truck was finally loaded onto the lowboy and we set off for the final 500 miles of the trip.
+The truck was finally loaded onto the lowboy, and we set off for the final 500 miles of the trip.
 Bob and I stayed in the box of the Fedco truck because there was no room in the cab with the tow driver.
-We where basically locked in the back of the truck for about 8 or 9 hours.
+We were locked in the back of the truck for about 8 or 9 hours.
 We wondered all night if the truck mounted on the lowboy was too tall to fit under any of the bridges.
-We were waiting to see the roof peal off while we were in there.
-Fortunately, we made it to Oxford, Mississippi without any accidents.
+We were waiting to see the roof peel off while we were in there.
+Fortunately, we made it to Oxford, Mississippi, without any accidents.

 Goodbye to the dynamic gentlemen of the blues.